 "You can't make pancakes," she grumbled, eyes narrowing suspiciously.

-There was a silence that hung awkwardly for Madeline, but no doubt felt like victory to Levi.
+There was a silence that hung awkwardly for Madeline, but no doubt felt like a victory to Levi.

 "A little privacy, please," She finally piped up, pulling the sheets even higher as if shielding herself against his presence.

 Gracefully, Levi sat up, draped his long legs over the side of the bed and strutted out of the room, knowing Madeline's eyes were on him the whole time.
 After he was well down the hall, Madeline let out a long sigh and threw off the covers.
 She always slept in shorts and a tank top, but even wearing that around him seemed dangerous.
-It wasn't that she was worried he would try to take advantage of her, but rather that her own willpower would falter.
+It wasn't that she was worried he would try to take advantage of her, but that her own willpower would someday falter.

 She cursed herself for even thinking about it and stormed off into her walk-in closet to find something to wear.
 After slipping on some jeans and a black camisole, she made her way to the kitchen where Levi was pouring coffee.
 There was also a neatly arranged plate of cranberry muffins that wasn't there last night.